Prospect Camps Women's Soccer

-Westmont Women’s Soccer is proud to host Prospect Camps for potential high school aged student-athletes.
+Westmont Women’s Soccer is proud to host Prospect Camps for potential high school or college transfer student-athletes.
 These camps are designed to integrate instruction, evaluation and live game competition while exposing prospective student athletes to the Westmont College community.

 Attending camp will provide prospective student-athletes with the opportunity to display their skills in front of our entire coaching staff, meet and play alongside some of our current players, tour Westmont’s beautiful campus, and leave with more knowledge about Westmont’s athletic and academic programs.
 Additionally, overnight camps will allow student athletes to stay in the dorms for an even further experience.